-&lt;sup>1 (UK)GDPR Article 4(7)
+3 (UK)GDPR Article 4(1).

-biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual or orientation.
+biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex like or sexual or orientation.4

 St Helena's goals are to respect the trust of all those whose personal information we hold, to protect the integrity of that information, and to empower our patients, clients, employees, volunteers, and supporters to manage theirs effectively.